CCollier-AI/CCollier-AI.github.io/ai-as-a-critical-thinking-partner.md

 ## What I’m curious about

-I’d genuinely love to hear other people’s experiences of using AI as a critical thinking partner rather than just a “tool”—and what you’ve found most interesting about it.
+I’d genuinely love to hear other people’s experiences of using AI as a critical thinking partner rather than just a “tool” - and what you’ve found most interesting about it.